xuniversox/Wander-Codex/README.md

 # Wander-Codex

-#### informative codex for the player confused throughout World of Warcraft experiences.
+#### informative addon in the form of a codex for the player confused throughout World of Warcraft experiences.